 - Please do NOT submit a separate conference registration.

 In an effort to continue to deliver a quality conference experience, ITEP and NTAA are charging a registration fee to attend this year’s conference.
 The fees collected will directly fund conference expenses such as refreshments, A/V costs and supplies.

-The registration fee can be paid by credit card or e-check at the time of registration; payment by regular check, cash or credit card can also be made on-site if desired (registration will NOT be confirmed until payment is received).
+The registration fee can be paid by credit card or e-check at the time of registration; payment by regular check, cash or credit card can also be made on-site if desired (please notify ITEP if you plan to pay on-site).
 Registration fees are fully refundable (via reimbursement) in the event of a cancellation.
 To request an invoice or W-9 to process payment of the registration fee, or to request a registration fee refund, please contact ITEP.

-- ITEP will provide a limited number of scholarships to help cover eligible travel expenses for tribal employees; only ONE scholarship per tribe will be provided (not including selected presenters).
+- ITEP will provide a limited number of scholarships to help cover eligible travel expenses for tribal employees; only ONE scholarship per tribe will be provided (not including approved tribal presenters).

-- Scholarships will be issued (reimbursed) AFTER the conference to help cover eligible expenses [link to eligible expenses doc] including airfare, mileage, and meals up to the amount of $700.00 (for Alaska Native Villages, the scholarship amount will be $1200.00).
+- Scholarships will be issued by reimbursement AFTER the conference to help cover eligible expenses [link to eligible expenses doc] including airfare, mileage, and meals up to the amount of $700.00 (for Alaska Native Villages, the scholarship amount will be $1200.00).